wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/System components configuration.md

 ]
 ```

-The Storage component is required for Edge Data Store to run.
-Only a single Storage component is supported.
-You can add additional Modbus TCP EDS adapter and OPC UA EDS adapter components if you want.
+The Storage component is required for Edge Data Store to run and only one Storage component is supported.
+Each Modbus device needs a separate Modbus TCP EDS adapter component to connect to EDS and each OPC UA device needs a separate OPC UA EDS adapter component to connect to EDS.
+Add additional Modbus TCP EDS adapter and OPC UA EDS adapter components if needed.

+## Add system components

-1. To add a new component, create a JSON file with the ComponentId and ComponentType.
+1. Using any text editor, create a JSON file with the ComponentId and ComponentType.
 The following example adds a Modbus TCP EDS adapter.

     ```json
       {